CalamityAdam/iot/html-css/micro-projects/css-friends/css-friends-05/README.md

 Create a `.content-header` section and put it at the top inside of the `.content` container, above the sidebar and main section.
-Give it a height and use the supplied `../docs/images/cats.jpg` image as a background.
+Give it a height and use the supplied `../images/cats.jpg` as a background.
 Make sure the background image covers the full section.

 Add a heading and button and position them absolute at the bottom.
 To